AdaCore/spark2014/lrm/source/subprograms.rst

    values of the variables from the subprogram execution.
 If the ``consequence`` does not evaluate to ``True``, raise the exception ....

+.. note:: RCC. this section appears to be incomplete.
+Assign: JK to complete please?

 .. _mode-refinement: